-The United States Department of Agriculture (USDA) created a loan program that allows borrowers to purchase a home with a zero percent down payment.
-More commonly, this mortgage product is known as the USDA loan program or Rural Development Guaranteed Housing Loan Program.
-USDA loans are issued through the USDA loan program and has helped over thousands of families buy and upgrade their homes in rural suburban areas.
+The United States Department of Agriculture (USDA) created a loan program that allows borrowers to purchase a home with no down payment.
+More commonly, this mortgage product is known as the USDA loan program or the Rural Development Guaranteed Housing Loan Program.
+USDA loans are issued through the USDA loan program and helps thousands of families buy and upgrade their homes in rural suburban areas.

 Minimum Credit Score

 100% Loans for Rural Area Zip Code Specific